leshill/firebase-authn-authz-tutorial/README.src.md

 # firebase-authn-authz-tutorial

-React/Redux with Firebase authentication and authorization TypeScript tutorial
+React/Redux with Firebase authentication and authorization tutorial using TypeScript

 # Introduction